cloudflare/templates/worker-tidb/README.md

 1. Add a website to Cloudflare using your domain.

-2. Download and install cloudflared in mac
+2. Download and install cloudflared in mac:

 ```
 brew install cloudflare/cloudflare/cloudflared
 ```
-3. Authenticate cloudflared
+3. Authenticate cloudflared:

 ```
 cloudflared tunnel login
 ```

-4. Create a tunnel and give it a name
+4. Create a tunnel and give it a name:

 ```
 cloudflared tunnel create <NAME>
 ```

-5. Create a configuration file
+5. Create a configuration file:

-Create a configuration file in your .cloudflared directory:
+Create a configuration file in your .cloudflared directory.

+- `url` is your TiDB address, make sure use the tcp protocol.
-You can find the `Tunnel-UUID` with `cloudflared tunnel list`
+- You can find the `Tunnel-UUID` with `cloudflared tunnel list` command.

 ```
 url: tcp://127.0.0.1:4000